 Within the first 45 days after the end of the quarter, the EDU must provide the Executive Officer Daily Average EV Electricity Use data for the calculation of credits for non-metered charging from the prior quarter.
 The Executive Officer shall use the method set forth in subsection 95486.1(c)(1), to calculate any credits generated for the quarter and place them into the EDU's LRT-CBTS account; and

-The LSE must use all credit proceeds to benefit current or future EV drivers in California;

-The LSE must educate the public and customers on the benefits of EV transportation (including environmental benefits and costs of EV charging, or total cost of ownership, as compared to gasoline);

-The LSE must provide rate options that encourage off-peak charging and minimize adverse impacts to the electrical grid;

-The LSE must include, in the Annual Compliance Report, the following supplemental information: an itemized summary of efforts to meet requirements 1. through 3. above and costs associated with meeting the requirements.
-Investor-owned utilities must also provide an unredacted copy of the annual implementation report required under Order 4 of Public Utilities Commission of California (PUC) Decision 14-12-083, or any successor PUC Decisions.

-For claiming incremental credit for non-metered residential charging, the LSE must be able to provide, upon request of the Executive Officer: the VIN for each electric vehicle claimed and evidence of EV vehicle registration and low-carbon electricity supply at the same location.

-A non-LSE credit generator must use credit proceeds to benefit EV drivers and their customers, and educate them about the benefits of EV transportation (including environmental benefits and costs of EV charging, or total cost of ownership, as compared to gasoline).
-The credit generator must include, in their Annual Compliance Report, an itemized summary of efforts and costs associated with meeting these requirements.

 For Metered Residential EV charging.

 For generating base credits, the quantity of electricity (in kWh) used for residential EV charging must be reported per FSE, as set forth in section 95483.2(b), using the Lookup Table pathway for California Average Grid Electricity and with transaction type “EV Charging - Grid.”